pat/blog/_posts/2020-01-05-hold-your-own.markdown

 I hope you're all got the support you need, whether it be from friends, colleagues, family, psychologists, or a much-loved pet.
 And I hope the words from these superb writers - [Evelyn](https://twitter.com/evelynaraluen), [Omar](https://twitter.com/OmarjSakr), [Maxine](https://twitter.com/slamup), [Anna](https://twitter.com/annaspargoryan), and [Kate](https://twitter.com/katetempest) - give you as much wisdom, courage, hope and heart as they do me.

-One more quote to wrap this up: a touch more Kate Tempest, from [Hold Your Own](https://www.youtube.com/watch?v=IDuLEWQGmwc).
+One more quote to wrap this up: a touch more Kae Tempest, from [Hold Your Own](https://www.youtube.com/watch?v=IDuLEWQGmwc).

 > So, hold your own<br />
 > Breathe deep on a freezing beach<br />